 If the Last Unit Cleared Date is the same as the Alarm Date, the report writer can check the box, “Date Same as Alarm.”

 Last Unit Cleared Date and Time entered where the last fire department unit to leave the scene of an incident departed at 2:15 p.m.

-When a fire department is dispatched on an incident, but is cancelled prior to arriving on the scene, the incident should be coded with Incident Type Code 611 — Cancelled en route, and the Alarm Date and Time should be entered, as well as the Last Unit Cleared Date and Time.
+When a fire department is dispatched on an incident, but is canceled prior to arriving on the scene, the incident should be coded with Incident Type Code 611 — Canceled en route, and the Alarm Date and Time should be entered, as well as the Last Unit Cleared Date and Time.
 An Arrival Date and Time is not required since no units from the department arrived on the scene of the reported incident.

 The date and time fields on the Apparatus Module.

 The Apparatus and Personnel Module offers departments the opportunity to track the response time of individual units.
 This is especially helpful when your department may (as a matter of policy) dispatch multiple units based upon the incident type being reported by the public, but upon arrival, find that all of the units are not needed, and the first arriving unit cancels the remaining units.